Modular-Earth-LLC/job-finding-assistant/README.md

 *Week 3: The Positioning Assistant identified fintech and healthcare as ideal target industries where her skills commanded premium value.*

-*Week 4: The Outreach Assistant generated 15 personalized LinkedIn messages.
+*Week 4: The Application Assistant created tailored resumes and cover letters while the Networking Assistant generated 15 personalized LinkedIn messages.
 Result?
 5 responses, 3 interviews, and 1 offer for her dream role as Principal AI Engineer at a health tech startup.*

 ## 🛠️ Quick Start Guide